Aliases for B3GAT1 Gene

 GeneCards Summary for B3GAT1 Gene

 B3GAT1 (Beta-1,3-Glucuronyltransferase 1) is a Protein Coding gene.
-Diseases associated with B3GAT1 include epithelial predominant wilms' tumor and renal adenoma.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Diseases associated with B3GAT1 include renal adenoma and malignant glandular tumor of peripheral nerve sheath.
+Among its related pathways are Metabolism and heparan sulfate biosynthesis.
 GO annotations related to this gene include UDP-galactose:beta-N-acetylglucosamine beta-1,3-galactosyltransferase activity and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
 An important paralog of this gene is B3GAT2.

 UniProtKB/Swiss-Prot for B3GAT1 Gene

 Involved in the biosynthesis of L2/HNK-1 carbohydrate epitope on glycoproteins.
 Can also play a role in glycosaminoglycan biosynthesis.
 Substrates include asialo-orosomucoid (ASOR), asialo-fetuin, and asialo-neural cell adhesion molecule.
 Requires sphingomyelin for activity: stearoyl-sphingomyelin was the most effective, followed by palmitoyl-sphingomyelin and lignoceroyl-sphingomyelin.
 Activity was demonstrated only for sphingomyelin with a saturated fatty acid and not for that with an unsaturated fatty acid, regardless of the length of the acyl group (By similarity).